diwakark89/problemsolving/README.md

-# problemsolving
+# Problemsolving
-This consists problem solved by me everyday
+This consists problem solved by me